podoisthebestdog/OSS_SS_Teamproj/README.md

 ### 2) How to use
-Download the 'final.py' or visit the link and run the code in colab environment. if you want to change the data,
+Download the 'final.py' or visit the link and run the code in colab environment. if you want to change the data, make a folder of jpg images and change the program's directory code

 ### 3) Distribution and Copyleft